Foundation Degree (FdSc)

 *Obligatory

-Students will have to fund the cost of travel to the residential elements of this course.
+Students will have to fund the cost of travel to the residential elements of the course.

 University Quality Assurance